 Call for nominations:

-The deadline for submission of nominations for this prestigious award is June 1.
+The deadline for submission of nominations for this prestigious award has been extended until July 1, 2020.

 It's not too soon to be thinking about a worthy recipient.